Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Preliminaries on inverse semigroup actions and étale groupoids

 The following lemma allows to relax the assumptions in Proposition~\ref{prop:groupoid_non-triviality_conditions} slightly:

-\begin{lemma} Let~\(H\) be an étale groupoid with a space of units~\(X\).
+\begin{lemma} Let~\(H\) be an étale groupoid and~\(X\) its space of units.
 Let \(X'\subseteq X\) be an open dense subset of~\(X\).
 Then \(H'\defeq \s^{-1}(X')\cap \rg^{-1}(X')\) is an open dense subgroupoid of~\(H\), and \begin{enumerate} \item \(H\) is topologically free if and only if~\(H'\) is topologically free. \item \(H\) is AS topologically free if and only if~\(H'\) is AS topologically free. \item \(H\) is topologically principal if and only if~\(H'\) is topologically principal. \end{enumerate} \end{lemma}

 \begin{proof} Clearly, \(H'\) is an open subgroupoid of~\(H\).
 It is dense in~\(H\) because for every bisection \(U\subseteq H\) the intersection \(U\cap H'\) is open and dense in~\(U\).
 For any \(x\in X'\) the isotropy groups in \(H\) and~\(H'\) are the same.
 This immediately gives~\ref{lem:open_dense_subgroupoid3}.
 If~\(U\) is a bisection in~\(H\), then \(U\subseteq H\setminus X\) if and only if \(U\cap H' \subseteq H'\setminus X'\).
 This readily implies~\ref{lem:open_dense_subgroupoid1}.
 Concerning~\ref{lem:open_dense_subgroupoid2}, it is easy to see that~\(H'\) is AS topologically free if~\(H\) is.
 Conversely, let~\(H'\) be AS topologically free and let \(U_1,\dotsc,U_n\subseteq H\setminus X\) be bisections of~\(H\).
 Let \(U_j' \defeq U_j \cap H'\) for \(j=1,\dotsc,n\).
 Then